exasol/public-knowledgebase/Database-Features/no-default-driver-registered-not-written-in-the-default-jdbc-driver-path.md

 If it is not listed there add it like this in our example:

 1. The database must be offline to change its configuration, thus stop database:
 ```text
 confd_client db_stop db_name: MYDB
 ```
 2. Set List of URLs used to search for JDBC drivers with jdbc_urls
 ```text
 confd_client db_configure db_name: MYDB jdbc_urls: ['bucketfs://bucketfsfordrivers/mydrivers/jdbc']
 ```

-3. start database
+3. Start database
 ```text
 confd_client db_start db_name: MYDB
 ```
 4. Test, if custom bucket is listed:
 ```text
 root@n11:~#  confd_client db_info db_name: MYDB | grep bucket
     bucket: mydrivers